UPDATED OCTOBER 2025

 3-months old | Burleson, Texasicon

-Rayden Bruce, 3-months old, was fatally attacked by his father's pet pit bull.
-The incident started with a domestic dispute call from a home on Linda Drive.
-The baby's mother, Jessica Oxford, had brought the child to the father's home for a visit.
-Shortly thereafter, the baby's father, Barnett Bruce, began arguing with her.
-The argument escalated and someone called 911 then hung up.
-Bruce's father, Richard Douglas, was holding the child when the incident unfolded.
-When police arrived, one officer took a statement from the mother outside while another spoke to the father inside.
-During this time, the baby fell asleep in the grandfather's arms.
-He laid the baby down on a bed and returned to speak with his son.
-Not long after, the grandfather heard noises coming from the room and found his son's pit bull had the baby on the floor.
-He grabbed the baby and ran outside screaming where two police officers were still taking statements from witnesses.
-It is unknown if criminal charges were ever pursued by authorities. [source citations]
+Rayden Bruce, 3-months old, was killed by his father's pet pit bull.
+The attack began with a domestic dispute call around 6:48 pm in the 200 block of Linda Drive, Burleson police Commander Cindy Aaron said.
+The baby's mother, Jessica Oxner, 20, had taken the child to visit his father, Barnett Bruce, 20, when the argument took place.
+The dispute escalated and someone made a 911 hang-up call.
+Bruce's father, Richard Douglas, was holding the child.
+When police arrived, one officer took a statement from the mother outside while another spoke to the father inside the home.
+When the baby fell asleep in the grandfather's arms, he laid the baby down on a bed and returned to speak with his son.
+Not long after, the grandfather heard noises coming from the room and found his son's pit bull had attacked the baby.
+He grabbed the child and ran outside screaming, where two police officers were still taking statements from witnesses.
+The baby was rushed to Cook Children's Medical Center, where he died.
+The pit bull, "Brody," was euthanized by Burleson Animal Control. [source citations]

 Date of death: September 24, 2012 Chained: No